-Extensions of this work include investigating efficient proposal distributions when scaling to higher input dimensions.
 The use of a simulator allows us to quickly assess the performance of systems, yet validating that the simulator correctly captures reality is an important research challenge being address by the sim-to-real community \cite{zhao2020sim}.
 For the runway detection case, one way to perform this validation would be to run BSV and select a representative subset of safe-to-fly points to flight test, then compare their outputs.
 We emphasize that the exact values of the most-likely failure likelihood and the estimated probability of failure are largely dependent on the choice of operational model and learning these models from collected flight data would provide a more realistic understanding of the true probability of failure.
 This work is open sourced and available at { \url{https://github.com/sisl/BayesianSafetyValidation.jl}}.